sameerkewal/SQL-Exam-Practice/DML/DML.md

   - DDL statement or DCL statement executes
   - User exits SQLDeveloper or SQLPlus
   - The system crashes
+  - The database issues an implicit COMMIT statement before and after every DDL statement.

 ### Advantages of Commit and Rollback statements: